oracle-quickstart/oci-micronaut/src/docs/content/quickstart/dockecompose.md

 ```

 ### Run stack
-After the images are downloaded start the stack in the detached state `-d` option.
+After the images are downloaded start the stack with the detached state `-d` option.

 ```shell
 docker-compose up -d